Kmeakin/walrus-report/src/20-reference.md

 ```

 By contrast, the corresponding Walrus function will either successfully return a
-fully initialized person, or else return an error which must be handled by the
+fully initialised person, or else return an error which must be handled by the
 caller ^[See @sec:reference:enum and @sec:reference:pattern_matching for a
 description of the `enum` and `match` keywords]:
 ```rust